Research at PSC

-The Advanced Systems & Operations group conducts research in High Performance Computing systems and data storage.
-Current projects provide researchers better access to their data via the development of fast parallel filesystems and distributed filesystems for widely distributed computing environments.
+PSC conducts research in High Performance Computing systems and data storage.
+Current projects provide researchers better access to their data via the development of fast parallel filesystems, distributed filesystems for widely distributed computing environments, and more.

 In addition, they manage all PSC HPC resources, including security, supercomputing operations, high performance storage, and data management and file systems.